Pingoda/Pengwingly-Optimized/README.md

 # Pengwingly Optimized
- A Fabric ModPack *(based on Fabulously Optimized)* with some additions.
+ A Fabric Optimization ModPack *(based on Fabulously Optimized)* with some additions.